Are you planning to send money to Singapore?

 There are various cryptocurrency platforms where you can open an account, buy Bitcoins or any other cryptocurrency, and make transfers or payments.

-Similarly, the recipient can log into a cryptocurrency platform like Binance and convert cryptocurrency into fiat currency and withdraw the amount easily.
+Similarly, the recipient can log into a cryptocurrency platform and convert cryptocurrency into fiat currency and withdraw the amount easily.

 If you’re looking for information on rates and fees for sending money from a particular country, we’ve got you covered: